t-bast/lightning-docs/spam-prevention.md

     ban them; stealing upfront fees should never be worth losing channels.
 * If the forward upfront payment is a network constant (1 msat?), do we need to add a mechanism to upgrade it?
+* Short-lived `controlled spam` is still free for the attacker: we should probably make the forward upfront payment a decrementing value at each hop (committed inside the onion) to penalize this type of attacks

 ### Web of trust HTLC hold fees